Skip to content

 * Files/directories to search for sourcemaps.

-* All files that match the list of "extensions" configuration but do not match the "ignore" configuration will be searched
+* All files matching the "extensions configuration" list but not matching the "ignore configuration" will be searched for

-* for sourcemap JSON or `//#sourceMappingURL=` comments to find generated files + source map pairs, which will then be uploaded.
+* sourcemap JSON or `//#sourceMappingURL=` comments, so generated files + source maps pairs are found, then source maps will be uploaded.

 */